Sponsor a child in Angola

 You can provide orphaned and abandoned Angolan children with a home, a mother and a family for life:

-The civil war caused deep political, social and physical scars that Angola still has to address.
-Despite an improving economic situation, 77% Angolans still live in poverty, and the life expectancy is only 48 years.
-Although Angola is very rich in natural resources, such as oil and diamonds, the benefits are only filtering through to some.
-HIV/AIDS continues to affect the population.
-Up to 200,000 Angolans are living with HIV, and over 10% of the total are children under 14 years of age.
+Despite an improving economic situation, 77% Angolans still live in poverty, and life expectancy is only 48 years.
+Despite being rich in oil and diamonds, the wealth generated only reaches those at the top.
+Up to 200,000 Angolans are living with HIV; more than 10% of them children.

-- Tragically, 220 out of every 1,000 children born in Angola die before the age of 5.
-This is one of the highest child mortality rates in the world.
-The figure is so high because qualified medical personnel are rarely available at the time of birth, and lives are lost from preventable and curable diseases.
+- Tragically, 220 out of every 1,000 children born in Angola die before the age of 5, one of the world's highest child mortality rates.
+A lack of healthcare workers means many children die needlessly.